Chapter 40. Configuring an active/passive Apache HTTP server in a Red Hat High Availability cluster

 Note

 Removing a node from standby mode does not in itself cause the resources to fail back over to that node.
 This will depend on the resource-stickiness value for the resources.
-For information on the resource-stickiness meta attribute, see Configuring a resource to prefer its current node.
+For information about the resource-stickiness meta attribute, see Configuring a resource to prefer its current node.

 Red Hat logoGithubRedditYoutubeTwitter